theMoro/theMoro/README.md

 - 👋 Hi, I’m @theMoro!
-- 🎓 Master's student in Artificial Intelligence at Johannes Kepler University Linz.
+- 🎓 PhD student in Artificial Intelligence at Johannes Kepler University Linz.
 - 💼 Working at the Institute of Computational Perception.
 - 🔊 Focused on Deep Learning for Audio, specializing in Audio Tagging and Sound Event Detection.
 - 🔥 Passionate about training deep neural networks ;)